bluewave-labs/verifywise/.github/pull_request_template.md

 ## Please ensure all items are checked off before requesting a review:

+- [ ] I deployed the code locally.
 - [ ] I have performed a self-review of my code.
 - [ ] I have included the issue # in the PR.
 - [ ] I have labelled the PR correctly.